 3.1.6 Company Command Staff is comprised of officers and enlisted members selected from existing members on a member majority consensus 80%.
 The terms of said staff shall continue for 2 years at which time elections shall be held to determine unit command staff.
 (See item 3.5) The command structure of the unit is amendable as needed based on unit growth

-3.1.7 Qualifications for BN Level command positions (BN CO, SGM): Members of the regiment that have had any of the following are eligible to be voted into BN Command positions: All CO, 1SG, XO, PSG.
+3.1.7 Qualifications for BN Level command positions (BN CO, SGM): Members of the CSMV that have had any of the following are eligible to be voted into BN Command positions: All CO, 1SG, XO, PSG.
 This prerequisite is to ensure a level of experience in leadership, training standards, and administration of all Regimental SOP’s, and standards are obtained prior to obtaining a BN Level command position.

 3.1.8 Qualifications for election into CO leadership positions are as follows with certain exceptions.
 All members in good standing with experience in a leadership position within the Regiment are eligible to be voted as a CO or 1SG.
 It is recommended but not required that they should have held a leadership position for a minimum of 1 year in order to understand the duties and obligations within the regiment.